 And Lou Engle was scheduled to be one of the keynote speakers!

 At this time, I was experiencing a season of deeper consecration unto the Lord.
-In hindsight, what unleashed the transforming power of the Holy Spirit to a new level in my life was a prophetic dream in December 2004.
+In hindsight, what unleashed the transforming power of the Holy Spirit to a new level in my life was a prophetic dream in December of 2004.

 In the dream, well-known prophetic leader Chuck Pierce and I stood together in my childhood home looking out an open window.
 Outside I could see clearly the lush, green leaves on the oak trees before us.
 Everything was so alive and fresh.
 Then Chuck prophesied through the open window—literally yelling at the top of his voice with much authority—before proceeding to slam the window shut when he finished.